icxuseen/logs-analysis/README.md

 ## Udacity Full Stack Nanodegree

 ### Project Overview
-For this project, I was tasked to create a reporting tool that prints out reports (in plain text) based on the data in a database.
 This reporting tool is a Python program using the `psycopg2` module to connect to the database.

-### Assignment
+### questions
 The reporting tool needed to answer the following questions:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?